CesarLeblanc/Python-for-Data-Analysis/README.md

 - In the fifth step we add K-Fold validation.

-At the end, our best accuracy was with the model .... and we got ...% of accuracy.
+At the end, our best accuracy was with the model Random Forest and we got 98.4% of accuracy.

 ## III.
 Our Flask webapp :